SiddharthRajpal/HealthVision/README.md

 # HealthVision
 This project uses deep learning algorithms and the Keras library to determine if a person has certain diseases or not from their chest x-rays and other scans.
 The trained model is displayed using Streamlit, which enables the user to upload an image and receive instant feedback.

-Essentially it uses 4 different CNN models to diagnose 4 different diseases :- Covid, Glaucoma, Skin Cancer and Pneumonia Covid and Pnemonia are detected using chest X-ray scans of the patient while Gluacoma uses an internal scan of the eye and Skin Cancer is detected using external pictures
+Essentially it uses 6 different CNN models to diagnose 6 different diseases :- Covid, Glaucoma, Skin Cancer, Pneumonia, Tuberculosis and Brain Tumor classification
+Covid and Pnemonia are detected using chest X-ray scans of the patient while Gluacoma uses an internal scan of the eye and Skin Cancer is detected using external pictures